 A comparison of the performance of the different architectures is presented in Table 2.
-Though the relative rankings of these systems not surprisingly varies with the metric, the ranking of these systems is accurately represented by the overall trends in Table 2.
+Though the relative rankings of these systems not surprisingly vary with the metric, the ranking of these systems is accurately represented by the overall trends in Table 2.
 HMM/SdA generally performs the poorest of these systems, delivering a respectable sensitivity but at a high FA rate.
 CNN/LSTM typically delivers highest performance and has a low FA rate, which is very important in this type of application.